 There's no way to confuse the villains in The Passion of the Christ.
 In fact, Mel Gibson's movie goes out of its way to point the finger at Roman Judea's Jewish population, earning multiple condemnations for antisemitism.
 The movie portrays Jews as evil, bloodthirsty savages without providing any context for the split between Jesus and the Jewish high priests.

-On top of that, armed Jewish guards abuse Jesus in graphic ways - but there's no way the Romans would have allowed the Jews to create a private army.
-According to the gospels, Jesus wasn't arrested by armed Jewish guards at all - they say he was arrested by a "large crowd" (Matt.
-26:47) or "a crowd of men with swords and clubs" (Mark 14:43), which sounds more like a mob or militia than a formal army as shown in the movie.
+On top of that, armed Jewish guards harm Jesus in graphic ways - but there's no way the Romans would have allowed the Jews to create a private army.
+According to the gospels, Jesus wasn't arrested by armed Jewish guards at all - they say he was taken by a "large crowd" (Matt.
+26:47) or "a crowd of men with swords and clubs" (Mark 14:43).

 And let's not forget that Jesus was Jewish.
 The movie definitely glosses over that.

-Archaeologists Andrea Berlin and Jodi Magness point out that crucifixions in the Roman era never involved the tiny loincloth portrayed in the movie - victims were stripped completely naked before being nailed (or more commonly, hung) to the cross.
+Archaeologists Andrea Berlin and Jodi Magness point out that crucifixions in the Roman era never involved the tiny loincloth portrayed in the movie - people were stripped completely bare before being nailed (or more commonly, hung) to the cross.

 Everyone knows that Jesus was a carpenter.
-After all, Mark 6:3 identifies Jesus with the profession, when Jesus's first miracles are met with astonishment from his neighbors, who say "Isn’t this the carpenter?"
-But did Jesus have a career designing tables and chairs before he was crucified?
+After all, Mark 6:3 identifies Jesus with the profession, when Jesus' first miracles are met with astonishment from his neighbors, who say "Isn’t this the carpenter?"
+But did Jesus have a career designing tables and chairs?
 The Passion of the Christ says yes.
 In one flashback, Jesus invents the dining table and chairs.

 In the scene, a baffled Mary looks at a handsome table.
 It's too tall, she complains, people will have to eat standing.
 Jesus reassures her that he'll also make chairs.
 A skeptical Mary says: "This will never catch on."